mutexre/BagIterator/README.md

 # "True" random access iterator &amp; random_inserter

-The aim of this project is to provide two convenience iterator classes for shuffled accesses and insertions into STL containers.
-The first one is a "true_random_access_iterator" that allows accessing any container at randomly selected locations.
-The position is randomly shuffled when iterator gets incremented.
-New location is choosen to be equal to random() % size(container).
-The iterator is a forward iterator, hence it only supports increment operation, that is sufficient for this iterator type.
-And it allows to write code like this:
+The aim of this project is to provide convenience iterators for shuffled access and insertion.
+The first one is a "true_random_access_iterator" that allows accessing any container at a randomly selected location.
+The position iterator is pointing at is randomly shuffled when iterator is incremented.
+In other words, new position is choosen to be equal to random() % size(container).
+The iterator is a forward iterator and it only supports increment operation.
+It allows one to write code like this:

 ```c++
 size_t seed = std::chrono::system_clock::now().time_since_epoch().count();